vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

   |   }
   | }

-5. Replace the second "General" with the name of your new discussion category.
+5. Replace the second "General" with the quoted name of your new discussion category.

 #.
 Change the second id value to a unique identifier.
-For example, add the category name:
+For example, append the category name:

  | {